expect_graph checklist for plugins¶

 Guardrails¶

-- Converter/plugins must remain ONNX-IR only (no protobuf imports).
+- Converter/plugins must remain ONNX-IR only; do not import ONNX protobuf types in lowering code.

 - Use

-construct_and_call(...).with_requested_dtype()andwith_rng_seed(...); split PRNG keys before reuse. - Attention plugins must retain masked-weight normalisation; expect_graph snippets should reflect the normalised path.
+construct_and_call(...)withwith_requested_dtype()andwith_rng_seed(...)placeholders; split PRNG keys before reuse. - Attention plugins must retain masked-weight normalisation; structural checks should reflect the normalised path when that path is part of the contract.

 - Run core tooling (

-poetry run pytest -q,poetry run ruff check .,poetry run mypy src) for larger sweeps.
+poetry run pytest -q,poetry run ruff check .,./scripts/check_typing.sh) for larger sweeps.

 post_check_onnx_graph entries appear inside example/plugin test metadata (see